FROSTEROID/Set_Extensionless_Editor/README.md

 EXAMPLE: SetExtentionlessEditor "%windir%\\notepad.exe"

-2) (+visual sugar) Specify two parameters: full path to .exe and a mime type to apply to extentionless files.
+2) (+visual sugar) Specify two parameters: full path to .exe and a mime type to apply to extensionless files.
 This will make the explorer show an icon that's associated with that mime type along with extless files in it's GUI.
 EXAMPLE: SetExtentionlessEditor "%windir%\\notepad.exe" txtfile